 Digital marketing and social media marketing are often interchanged when creating a marketing strategy.
 While digital and social media marketing are sometimes referred to as the same thing, they are two different aspects of a marketing plan.

-The difference between the two is simple: Digital marketing is an umbrella term and includes all types of marketing activities.
-Social Media Marketing is one aspect of digital marketing.
-It is one way to market your brand to your target audience.
+The difference between the two is simple: Digital Marketing is an umbrella term and includes all types of marketing activities while Social Media Marketing is one aspect of digital marketing and focuses primarily on the use on marketing on social media platforms.

 The purpose of digital marketing is to implement a variety of digital channels to grow sales and profits, create brand awareness and customer trust, create value, and much more.
 Those in charge of a digital marketing strategy are responsible for testing strategies, measuring analytics, and making campaign changes to determine what strategies work best for a brand or business.
 They use tools like search engine optimization (SEO) tools, content creation tools, targeted social media marketing, paid social media marketing, website analytics, the list goes on.